 The frequency of your maintenance care visits is based upon your periodontal condition.
-Once your active periodontal therapy has been completed, Dr. Stamatelakys will reevaluate your status and recommend the necessary interval for your maintenance care.
+Once your active periodontal therapy has been completed, Dr. Stamatelakys or Dr. Morales will reevaluate your status and recommend the necessary interval for your maintenance care.
 Periodontal maintenance visits do not take the place of regular dental checkups.

-Dr. Stamatelakys and your dentist work together as a team to protect your periodontal health, provide you with the best possible care, and prevent future oral health problems.
+We work with your dentist work as a team to protect your periodontal health, provide you with the best possible care, and prevent future oral health problems.

 Scaling and root planing is a treatment procedure usually performed on patients during various stages of periodontal disease to help remove the plaque and tartar that have started to build up beneath the gum line.
 This procedure is basically considered a deep cleaning and may be performed to improve the quality of tissue before surgery or to prevent the disease from progressing to a more advanced stage.

 During the scaling part of the procedure, an instrument called a scaler is used to scrape away any plaque or tartar that have built up beneath the gums.
 This plaque often develops in pockets that form between the teeth and gums.
 As the disease progresses, these pockets grow and may cause teeth to loosen and eventually fall out.

 Once the scaler has removed the plaque and tartar, the treated area is rough and uneven.
 Root planing smoothes the root of the tooth so that the gums can heal and reattach to the tooth properly.

 Dr. Stamatelakys or Dr. Morales may also prescribe antibiotics or anti-microbial rinses to help reduce bacteria development in the mouth.
 Local anesthesia is used during this procedure to allow the Periodontal Hygienist to properly access the root surface.
 There is little to no pain associated with this procedure, and patients can resume their regular activities immediately after.